Mariah Millen

-Mariah Millen (born June 29, 1998) is a Canadian sailor in the 49er FX class with partner Alexandra Ten Hove.
+Mariah Alice Jane Millen (born June 29, 1998) is a Canadian sailor in the 49er FX class with partner Alexandra Ten Hove.

 Career

 In 2019, Millen and Alexandra Ten Hove competed at the 2019 Pan American Games, finishing in fourth place, and qualified Canada an entry for the event at the 2020 Summer Olympics in Tokyo.

 In February 2020, the pair finished in 18th place at the World Championships, their highest placement in the event.

 In March 2021, Millen was named to Canada's 2020 Olympic team with her partner Alexandra Ten Hove.

+Millen was part of the Canadian Team in the 2024 Barcelona Women's 37th America's Cup.